gary-archer/oauth.apisample.nodejs/README.md

 ## Integration Test Setup

-Wiremock is used to mock the Authorization Server for testing.\
-This requires a Java runtime to be installed as a prerequisite.\
+Wiremock is used to mock the Authorization Server, which requires a Java runtime to be installed as a prerequisite.\
 Also add host names for the API and Authorization Server to your hosts file:

 ```text